MicrosoftDocs/architecture-center/docs/solution-ideas/articles/uven-disinfection.md

 ## Potential use cases

 - UVEN cells can fit any layout of a specific area, such as a reception counter, or be split between several areas, such as a number of washrooms.
-- The system can scale to fit anything from individual rooms and homes to large campuses and public areas.
+- The modular system can scale to fit any space, from individual rooms and homes to large campuses and public areas.
-- Azure Sphere based infrastructure can easily integrate with existing IoT devices or building management systems.
+- Azure Sphere-based infrastructure can easily integrate with existing IoT devices or building management systems.

 ## Architecture